In this article, we show you how to create a Donut chart in Tableau with detailed information. For this creation, we used the superstore excel file.

-Creating a Tableau Donut Chart
+Create a Donut Chart in Tableau

-For example, if you observe the Marks section, we have All, SUM(Calculation1), and SUM(Calculation1) section where All belongs to both fields.
+For example, if you observe the Tableau Donut Chart Marks card section, we have All, SUM(Calculation1), and SUM(Calculation1) sections where All belongs to both fields.
 However, you have the leverage to select the particular calculated field to work with them.

-And the final output of the Tableau Donut Chart.
+And the final output of this is.

 The second approach to creating a Tableau Donut Chart involves the dual axis.
 Instead of increasing the details, selecting the measure and clicking on the dual axis will do the trick for you.
 Here, we right-clicked the second Calculation and selected the Dual Axis option.

 The desktop will instantly create a Donut Chart for you.